-Here’s Where Chris Simms Has Tom Brady In Latest Quarterback Rankings
+NESN

 Tom Brady and the New England Patriots dropped their first game to the Baltimore Ravens on Sunday night, causing many talking heads to overreact following the loss.

-But have people’s opinions changed on the six-time Super Bowl winning signal-caller?
+But have people’s opinions changed on the six-time Super Bowl-winning signal-caller?
 Well, NBC Sports Analyst and former NFLer Chris Simms recently updated his quarterback rankings and had Brady locked in at the No. 7 spot, up two slots from his last version.
 Lamar Jackson, on the other hand, shot up 25 spots.

 Check out the full rankings here: